-We have an amazing group of committed student athletes for the 2017/18 season from U14 through FIS and Grade 7 to 12.
-The NSA family this year includes student athletes from Ontario, Quebec and Spain.
-(Stay tuned for updated photos)
+We have an amazing group of committed student athletes for the 2018/19 season in U16 and FIS, Grade 9 to 12.
+The NSA family this year includes student athletes from Ontario, Japan and Spain.

 Thanks to our Photographers

 Renata Caughlin from Tempo Photography for our student head shots.
 Cam Powell from Sporting Life for taking pictures of the athletes in Saas Fee, Switzerland, Jeff MacInnis of Winthinking at the Snow Ball, Graduation and the year end barbeque and to Herman Koeslag from Eye in the Sky for the team photo.

 Byers, Abbygail (Devil’s Glen CC)

 Leaist, Natalie (Craigleith Ski Club)

 Park, Claire (South Korea)